CamelotEstate/camelot-estate/content/pages/the-estate.md

     quote: |+
       # **The Estate**

-    name: >-
-      Camelot Estate is your opportunity to own a home.
-Located in the northern suburbs on the border of Kraaifontein and Durbanville, in Cape Town.
     title: >-
       Camelot Estate is your opportunity to own a home.
 Located in the northern suburbs on the border of Kraaifontein and Durbanville, in Cape Town.